richelbilderbeek/prao_noah_20250409/report.md

 To find out if gender and academic status matters for hours spent teaching.

-## Methods
+## Tasks

-- Install RStudio
+- [x] Install RStudio
-- Do a chi-squared test in R
+- [x] Do a chi-squared test in R
+- [ ] Prove understanding of chi-squared test
+- [ ] Determine if tables in `[Bendfeldt & Söderström, unpublished]` are
+  only descriptive or can be used to find a gendered effect.
+  If a table shows a potential gendered effect, prove it is a significant effect
+- [ ] ...

+## References

+- `[Bendfeldt & Söderström, unpublished]`
+  Fair division of labor?
+Examining access to prestigious teaching –formulating equitable and transparent policies